greg-raven/Impeachment-Chronicles/_posts/2021-01-26-declassified-the-russia-informant-transcript-the-fbi-didnt-want-americans-to-see.md

 But the exact details of Halper’s conversations with Page have remained shrouded from public view until well after the Nov.
 3, 2020 election, much to the consternation of conservatives and Republicans who wanted to make more of the Russia collusion false narrative during last year’s election.

-Contacted Monday night about the newly declassified transcripts, Page said he believed they exonerated him and that it was unfortunate that the memos were kept hidden for four years after the Steele dossier was leaked and impugned his name unfairly as a traitor.
+Contacted Monday night about the newly declassified transcripts, Page said he believed they exonerated him and that it was unfortunate that the memos were kept hidden for four years after [the Steele Dossier]({% post_url 2016-06-20-the-steele-dossier %}) was leaked and impugned his name unfairly as a traitor.

 “It is truly extraordinary that over four years since the worldwide release of the deadly dodgy dossier smear document in early January 2017 we still continued to learn more about the full extent of this historic disinformation campaign,” he told Just the News.
 “Yet nonetheless, this latest declassification stands among the most shocking revelations yet.”